miniflux/website/content/docs/rules.md

 For example, the rule `EntryTitle=(?i)miniflux` will ignore all articles with a title that contains the word Miniflux (case insensitive).

+For example:

+- `EntryDate=future` will ignore articles with future publication dates
+- `EntryDate=before:2024-01-01` will ignore articles published before January 1st, 2024

 ### Keep Rules

 Keep rules will keep articles that match a single rule.

 For example, the rule `EntryTitle=(?i)miniflux` will keep only the articles with a title that contains the word Miniflux (case insensitive).

+For example:

+- `EntryDate=between:2024-01-01,2024-12-31` will keep only articles published in 2024
+- `EntryDate=after:2024-03-01` will keep only articles published after March 1st, 2024

 ### Global Rules & Feed Rules Ordering